-Braziers is home to 13 people at present, most of whom work part-time within Braziers in exchange for board and lodging.
-Some also work part time outside the community or are retired.
-Ages currently range from 20′s to 90′s plus a baby born 2012.
-We hope to be 16 by end 2013.
+Braziers is home to around 18 people at present, most of whom work part-time in exchange for board, lodging and a wage.
+Some also work outside the community or are retired.
+Ages currently range from 7 to 90.

-Residents have their own room, many in the main building or Garden cottage, alongside volunteers from UK and overseas who spend up to three months here working for their keep and participating in the life of the community.
-There are usually between two and eight volunteers depending on time of year and how much work to be done.
+Residents each have their own rooms, some in the main building, others are in buildings around the estate.
+Volunteers from UK and overseas can spend up to three months here participating in the life of the community.
+We aim to accommodate between four and six volunteers at any one time.

-The main areas of responsibility are – Household, Kitchen, Office, Estate and Maintenance each have one or two residents as main organisers, with support and input from others according to need and enthusiasm.
-At a meeting at 9am each day we check how everyone is feeling and the day’s work is allocated: often cooking, cleaning and gardening dominate, with maintenance and office tasks also on the agenda.
-Residents generally work around 25 hours per week in exchange for board and lodging.
-In practice, it can become a full time job living here although some residents do have part time paid employment outside Braziers.
+The main areas of responsibility are – Housekeeping, Kitchen, Office, Estate work, Gardening and Maintenance each area has one or more resident as a main organiser, with support and input from others according to need and enthusiasm.
+At a meeting at 9am each day we check how everyone is feeling and the day’s tasks are allocated: often cooking, housekeeping and gardening dominate, with maintenance and office tasks also on the agenda.
+Most residents are contracted to work around 20 hours per week.
+Some residents also have part time employment outside Braziers.
+There are of course tasks to do that fall outside of contracted work hours as is the case in any home.

 If you are interested in learning more about living at Braziers check our vacancies page.
-Becoming a resident can take quite some time and all candidates for vacancies are required to complete our application form before being invited on one or two visits, after short-listing by the community – the selected applicant is then offered a 3 month trial period with reviews, which may lead to an offer of residency.
+Becoming a resident can take quite some time and all candidates for vacancies are required to complete our application form before being invited on one or two visits, after short-listing by the community – the selected applicant is then offered a 3 or 6 month trial period, which may lead to an offer of residency.

 Applicants need to demonstrate an interest in Integrative Social Research as well as experience and skills in the required areas of the role they are filling, but more importantly, an ability to contribute fully to our shared life, willing to learn about problem solving and conflict resolution and take part in community building, teaching and learning.